 Best Cocoa Brownies

-3/4 cup plus 2 tablespoons (65 grams, though some brands may weigh more) unsweetened cocoa powder (natural or Dutch-process)
+- 3/4 cup plus 2 tablespoons (65 grams, may vary by brands) unsweetened cocoa powder (natural or Dutch-process)

-Combine the butter, sugar, cocoa, and salt in a medium heatproof bowl and set the bowl in a wide skillet of barely simmering water.
+Combine the butter, sugar, cocoa, and salt in a medium heatproof bowl and (Medrich’s method) set the bowl in a wide skillet of barely simmering water.
 Stir from time to time until the butter is melted and the mixture is smooth and hot enough that you want to remove your finger fairly quickly after dipping it in to test.
-Remove the bowl from the skillet and set aside briefly until the mixture is only warm, not hot.
-It looks fairly gritty at this point, but don’t fret — it smooths out once the eggs and flour are added.
-[Note, many people who have tried this recipe have found that this step works just fine in the microwave.
-Couldn’t test this because we don’t have one, but it sounds like it would work.]
+Or (Deb’s method) you can melt the butter with the cocoa in a microwave too.

 Stir in the vanilla with a wooden spoon.
 Add the eggs one at a time, stirring vigorously after each one.
 When the batter looks thick, shiny, and well blended, add the flour and stir until you cannot see it any longer, then beat vigorously for 40 strokes with the wooden spoon or a rubber spatula.
 Stir in the nuts, if using.
 Spread evenly in the lined pan.